szimek/signature_pad/README.md

 ### Tips and tricks

-#### Handling high DPI screens
+#### Sizing

-To correctly handle canvas on low and high DPI screens one has to take `devicePixelRatio` into account and scale the canvas accordingly.
+To correctly handle low and high DPI screens you have to take `devicePixelRatio` into account and scale the canvas accordingly.
 This scaling is also necessary to properly display signatures loaded via `SignaturePad#fromDataURL`.
 Here's an example how it can be done:

 ```javascript
 function resizeCanvas() {